ramanprecious/Adventure-Works-Analytics/README.md

 ## PROJECT TWO - [Plato's Pizza Analytics Analytics](https://github.com/ramanprecious/Data-Analyst-Portfolio-PowerBI/tree/main/Covid19%20Analytics)

 ### Problem Statement
 There is a need for Plato's Pizza to improve its operations by employing data.
 Nowadays, many businesses are adopting data in their development and everyday decision making.
-If not employed, there will be drastic reduction in their profitability.
-Thus, Plato's Pizza have decided to utilize collected tansactional data for the past year to make decisions through data analytics to drive more sales and work more efficiently.
+If they are not employed, there will be a drastic reduction in their profitability.
+Thus, Plato's Pizza has decided to utilize the collected transactional data for the past year to make decisions through data analytics to drive more sales and work more efficiently.

+### Questions
+The questions to be answered as required by the stakeholders include:

+• What days and times do we tend to be busiest?
+• What are our best and worst selling pizzas?
+• What's our average order value?
+• How much money did we make this year?
+Can we identify any seasonality in the sales?